-Public buildings are the keys to use a society in it’s full extent.
+Public buildings are the keys to use a society in its full extent.
 They allow you to get a passport, take a train to travel through the country or see the art in a museum.
 But what happens if you do not have independent access?
-Spaces are build by visual orientation, unabling visual imparred to fully experience the architecture.
+Spaces are built by visual orientation, making it impossible for visual impaired to fully experience the architecture.
 Tik-Tik is an inclusive indoor navigation app.
 It allows visually impaired users to independently access a public building.
 It works by letting a smart-phone position itself in a space and recognize the registered spatial environment.
 A blind user selects the destination and is guided by using the telephone as a vibrating dowsing rod.
 In co-operation with the software partner Vention BV Now the Tik-Tik app is being developed for general use.
 With funding from DEN (Kennisinstituut cultuur & digitalisering and the Stimuleringsfonds Creatieve Industrie, two Dutch organizations, implementation possibilities are accessible soon.